 Strikepods Deploy to Persian Gulf

-Two five-ship Strikepods deployed today to the Persian Gulf on a mission to patrol for IRCGN Qom-class microsubmarines.
+Per Operation INDIGO CLOAK, two ten-ship Strikepods deployed today to the Persian Gulf on a mission to patrol for IRCGN Qom-class microsubmarines.

 Evidence indicating Iraninan interest in acquiring a micronaval capability surfaced in September, 2016, when a source within the IRCGN (Islamic Revolutionary Guard Corps Navy) revealed the existence of a program to develop an indigenous microsubmarine.